JamesCHLim/varbase_nginx_docker/README.md

 container as an ease of use feature in docker-compose)

 Now run
-`docker compose -f dev-compose.yml up` or `docker compose -f prod-compose.yml up` to pull up your dev or production environment.
+`docker compose -f import-compose.yml up` to pull up your dev or production environment.

 The site should be working.